KILLinefficiency/ArchBuild/README.md

 ## Launching the Graphical Environment

-Once that all the stages of installation are done, launch XMonad from a TTY using ``startx``:
+Once that all the stages of installation are done and you have rebooted your machine, launch XMonad from a TTY using ``startx``:

 ```
 $ startx